Spomky-Labs/otphp/UPGRADE.md

 `$firewallName` as the 3rd argument.

 In the two-factor provider interface `Scheb\TwoFactorBundle\Security\TwoFactor\Provider\TwoFactorProviderInterface` the method `requestAuthenticationCode()` has been removed and replaced by `validateAuthenticationCode()`.
-Please update custom two-factor providers.
+The method `getFormRenderer()` must return an instance of `Scheb\TwoFactorBundle\Security\TwoFactor\Provider\TwoFactorFormRendererInterface` to display the authentication form.
+See the documentation on [how to implement a custom two-factor provider](Resources/doc/provider_custom.md) for more details.

 The configuration options `scheb_two_factor.parameter_names.auth_code` and `scheb_two_factor.parameter_names.trusted`
 have been replaced.
 New configuration options can be set per firewall as